 Despite all this rapid change, Ocracoke continues to enchant, as much for its populace as for its natural beauty.
 Many natives still speak with a distinctive brogue, or dialect, and Ocracokers know how to tell a story.
-It’s a necessary skill: The year round population is at an all-time high of around 950, winters can be full of chilly nor’easters and diversions many take for granted don’t exist here.
+It’s a necessary skill: The year-round population is at an all-time high of about 800, winters can be full of chilly nor’easters and diversions many take for granted don’t exist here.
 Though Ocracoke is an insular community, Ocracokers themselves are warmly generous and welcome sincere interest in their lives.

 The island has wide sandy beaches with clean blue water, making it the perfect spot to throw out a fishing line or dig your feet in the sand or read a book.
 A stroll from one end of the village to the other takes perhaps 30 minutes, and bicycles are the ideal transportation.
 Kids can sign up for surfing lessons or safely explore the village on their own.
 Kayaking the sounds or wandering the national park makes for great birding and shelling.
 One can rake for clams then steam them on a beach fire.
 You can charter a boat and head offshore after the big one.
 Or you can just meander around town, visiting the distinct shops and galleries.
 (Go ahead, take a picture of yourself in front of the lighthouse.)
 On Ocracoke, it’s okay to have a nap in a hammock, a cold beer in the middle of a hot day, or both.
 At sunset you can sail past Teach’s Hole before dining on fresh seafood.

 After a few days on the island, you’re likely to recognize some faces.
 At the post office you might bump into the person who served you dinner, or you may strike up a conversation with a local shopkeeper over a morning bagel.
-Ocracoke is a small town.
-This site will introduce you to the neighborhood, even if you are only on the island for a short time.
+Ocracoke, NC, is a small town.
+This guide will introduce you to the neighborhood, even if you are only on the island for a short time.